MEDICAID FOR MARRIED

 go to the nursing home as "applied income"

-for every month or partial month during which the institutionalized
+also called "patient liability" for every month or partial month during

 spouse receives Medicaid.
-Failure to pay applied income may
+It's like a copay.
+Failure to pay

 result in liability to the nursing home, and the nursing home -- unlike